wp-plugins/pwaplusphp/readme.txt

 Please use [Lightbox 2 plugin by Rupert Morris](http://wordpress.org/extend/plugins/lightbox-2/), it provides the Lightbox effect and works as expected with PWA+PHP.

+= When I hover over an album, the detail overlay is either too big or too small.
+Why? =

+The CSS file that ships with PWA+PHP assumes an album thumbnail of 160px.
+If you change that size via the settings page, you may need to adjust the CSS settings by changing the 90% and 100% values on the a.overlay:hover line.

 == Screenshots ==

 1. Main gallery view, description on mouse over